ErfindergeistJuelichOfficial/calendar-wp-plugin/README.md

 - WordPress 6.0 or higher (tested up to 6.8)
 - Valid ICS calendar URL

+## homeassistant

+we use the tomorrow api to easy access events in the future and send a notification to discord. there is a configuration example in the "homeassistant" folder.

 ## License

 See LICENSE file for details.